 - AdventHealth

-Each year, more than 45,000 health care IT professionals, clinicians, executives and vendors convene for the Health Information and Management Systems Society (HIMSS) Global Conference & Exhibition.
+Each year, more than 45,000 health care IT professionals, clinicians, executives and vendors convene for the Health Information and Management Systems Society (HIMSS) Global Conference and Exhibition.
 As in years past, AdventHealth participated in sharing and learning the latest health IT innovations and best practices from around the globe.

 At the conference hosted in Orlando, Florida, two AdventHealth facilities were awarded the highest level of achievement for attaining the Electronic Medical Record Adoption Model (EMRAM) stage 7 status.
 AdventHealth Murray and AdventHealth Gordon were both recognized for their advanced electronic patient record systems that help caregivers provide wholistic and individualized care.
 They join AdventHealth’s other stage 7 capable facilities which now totals 15 hospitals.